Rust-GCC/gccrs/gcc/config/riscv/riscv.md

   [(set_attr "type" "load")
    (set (attr "length") (const_int 8))])

-;; The AND is redunant here.
+;; The AND is redundant here.
 It always turns off the high 32 bits  and the ;; low number of bits equal to the shift count.
 Those upper 32 bits will be ;; reset by the SIGN_EXTEND at the end.
 ;;